vedfi/mondroid/README.md

 ### Documents
 - CRUD operations are supported.
-- On listing page; documents are represented in master/detail tree format.
+- On listing page; documents are represented in expandable tree format.
 - On editing page; documents are represented in json string format.

 ### Custom Json Encoding / Decoding